Label: Beneficial Botanicals

 Known Dosage (for Adults)

-To use as an antiviral treatment for flu type symptoms take 1/4 tsp every 3 to 4 hours for 5 days in 1 cup of hot water.
+To use as an antiviral treatment for flu symptoms take 1/4 tsp every 3 to 4 hours for 5 days in 1 cup of hot water.
 Keep track on a dosing chart.
 Optionally combine with Elderberry (antiviral daily tonic) and Gumweed (for swollen lymph nodes).

 The resin fraction occasionally causes a whole-body rash in some people with most reporting that the rash disappears in 6 to 24 hours after dosing has ended.
 Another set of constituents, known as coumarins, may also contribute to the onset of the rash.